What's the deal with Pu'er tea?

 Brewing tips:

 Because of the aging process, Pu'er picks up particles which can clog the pores of a Yixing teapot so we suggest to brew Pu'er in a gaiwan, but use a dedicated Yixing teapot to serve the tea instead of a pitcher.
 This allows the flavors and richness of a seasoned teapot to enhance the tea without harming the pot.
 If the Pu'er is compressed into a shape, gently crumble the tea into small clumps.
 Preheat gaiwan, cups and teapot with hot water.
-Use slightly under boiling water for aged Pu'ers (90-95°C, 194-203°F).
-Fill the gaiwan 1/4 full with tea and add water so the tea is evenly saturated.
+Use slightly under boiling water for aged Pu'ers (90°C / 194°F) and cooler (85°C / 185°F) for young Pu'ers.
+Fill the gaiwan with 5-8 grams of tea and add water so the tea is evenly saturated.
 Using the lid to prevent the tea from escaping, Immediately pour out this wash.
-Add more water and infuse for 10 seconds for the first steep, gradually increasing it to several minutes after the 5th or 6th brew.
+Add more water and infuse for 5-10 seconds for the first steep, gradually increasing it to several minutes after the 5th or 6th brew.
 Pour tea into preheated teapot and serve.
 Infusion can be repeated six or more times, increasing the infusion time as necessary.
 Some Ancient Arbor Pu'ers we have tasted go on forever.
-We stop counting after the 30th brew.
+We stop counting after the 20th brew.